GigaHierz/colorful/README.md

 Main focus will lie on art related to anti-discrimination and the goal is also to built a network that can distribute to citizens science reagrding research about anti-discrimination.

 It will also contain a space for curated art that will be updated monthly and feature artists from the comunity.

+A Demo of the App can be found [here](https://www.figma.com/proto/Z0pzZvCSRIxVBCN9G6cAfM/Colorful?node-id=1%3A2&scaling=scale-down)